 If you are interested in donating cord blood to a public bank, you will need to secure a special kit with detailed instructions; the kit must be ordered from the cord blood bank before your baby is born.
 (Your prenatal care provider can help you identify the nearest public cord blood bank.)
 In most cases, parents bring the kit, along with any relevant paperwork, to the hospital with them.
 You will also want to discuss your desire to donate cord blood with your health care provider so that you can agree about the timing of cord clamping and blood collection.

 Public banking means that the stem cells will be deposited in a non-profit cord blood bank and made available for research or for sick children.
 Public donation is free and anonymous.
-You can search the US Food and Drug Administration’s database to find reputable establishments that participate in cord blood banking.

 Private cord blood banking